NXij/pixel-shannon-combos/README.md

 `uecaps.py ./uecapconfig/WILDCARD.binarypb > WILDCARD.csv`

-The output will create a coma delimited csv file where the left column defines downlink and the right one uplink
+The output will create a comma delimited csv file where the left column defines downlink and the right one uplink

 Here is an example line